Wadakapiapué

 Human History

 The Wadakapiapué tepui and surrounding Gran Sabana landscape have been inhabited by the Pemón people since prehistoric times, with archaeological evidence suggesting occupation of the region for several thousand years.
 The Pemón developed sophisticated knowledge of the tepui environment and its resources, incorporating the mountains into their cultural and spiritual traditions.
 Tepuis are central to Pemón mythology and oral history, with different formations associated with ancestral narratives and spiritual significance.
 The Pemón maintained relatively isolated communities in the Gran Sabana until the twentieth century, when missionary presence, government infrastructure development, and ecotourism began transforming their relationship with the broader world.
-The opening of the Gran Sabana highway and the growth of tourism to Roraima and Angel Falls have brought increasing contact with outside cultures while creating new economic opportunities for Pemón communities.
+The opening of the Gran Sabana highway and the growth of tourism to Roraima and Angel Falls brought increasing contact with outside cultures while creating new economic opportunities for Pemón communities.

 Park History